 Destiny’s Child – “Cater 2 U”

-It goes without saying that Destiny’s Child is one of R&B’s most iconic musical trios.
+It goes without saying that Destiny’s Child is one of R&B’s most iconic musical trios and responsible for half our favorite 2000s R&B songs.
 Back in 2004, the group teamed up with longterm collaborator Rodney “Darkchild” Jenkins and Ric Rude to drop the ballad “Cater 2 U.” While the song’s lyrics elicited received mixed reviews, the track did claim Best R&B/Soul Single, Group, Band or Duo at the 2006 Soul Train Music Awards.
 With each member getting their chance to shine, “Cater 2 U” is both soft and sexy.

 D’Angelo – “Untitled (How Does it Feel)”

 D’Angelo might have withdrawn from the limelight in the mid-to-late 2000s, but prior to his departure, the singer/songwriter, and multi-instrumentalist dropped the timeless steamy sex-anthem “Untitled (How Does it Feel)”.
 Originally composed as a tribute to Prince, the song was penned and produced by Raphael Saadiq and D’Angelo himself.
-Featuring D’Angelo’s signature falsetto vocals and a catchy guitar riff, the song made headlines on account of the accompanying music video in which he lip-synched half naked.
+Featuring D’Angelo’s signature falsetto vocals and a catchy guitar riff, the song made headlines on account of the accompanying music video in which he lip-synched half naked—something we recreated in our bedrooms years after the classic 2000s R&B track dropped.

 Pharrell Williams – “Frontin'” feat.
 JAY-Z

 Following the success of his group N.E.R.D., Pharrell Williams made his solo debut in 2003 with the release of “Frontin'”.
 At the time, Williams insisted the song was a one-off solo-project but went onto release full-length album In My Mind three years later.
 With a notable feature from JAY-Z, the song peaked at number 1 on the US Billboard Hot R&B/Hip-Hop Songs.
-For those who grew up in the early 2000s, it’s not hard to remember where you were when this groove came on.
+For those who grew up on a steady diet of 2000s R&B songs, it’s not hard to remember where you were when this groove came on.

 Have we missed anyone?
 Let us know in the comments below who else should join the list.